ibm-mas/mas-performance/docs/mas/aws/bestpractice.md

 ## Classic Load Balancer Idle Timeout

 Each OCP cluster creates 1 class load balancer and 2 network load balancers in AWS.
 AWS classic load balancer has a default idle time **60** seconds.
-In some cases, this value is not enough for a long time transaction e.g. asset health check notebook.
-Consider to adjust this value to what the application needs e.g. 300 seconds.
+In some cases, this value is not enough for a long time transaction (e.g. asset health check notebook).
+Consider to adjust this value to what the application needs (e.g. 300 seconds).

 Also, monitoring classic load-balance performance is strongly recommend, particularly with IoT related app.
 (Note: Surge Queue Length's default/hard code limit is **1024**. when queue is fully, the tcp handshake will fail)